Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Experimental Result and Discussion

-We investigate the correlation between performance metrics ($cflex$, execution time) of \acrshort*{cibs} with various plan properties, such as plan size, number of ground operators, variables, and independent variables.
-We use the Spearman correlation coefficient \cite{spearman_correlation} to measure the correlation since it uses ranks instead of assumptions of normality.
+We also investigate the correlation among various variables, which include \cflex{}, execution time after performing \acrshort*{cibs}, plan size, the number of ground operators, state variables, and independent variables.
+We apply the Spearman correlation coefficient \cite{spearman_correlation} to measure the correlation since it uses ranks instead of assumptions of normality.
 Spearman correlation determines the strength and direction of the monotonic relationship between two variables.
-A monotonic relationship is characterized by a consistent directional change between the two variables: as one variable increases (or decreases), the other consistently increases (or decreases).
-A coefficient from 0 to 0.3 (-0.3 to 0) suggests a weak association, while 0.4 to 0.6 (-0.4 to -0.6) signifies moderate strength.
-A range of 0.7 to 1 (-0.7 to -1) indicates a strong relationship.
-The correlation plot in Figure \ref{fig:cibs_cor} shows that $cflex$ has a moderate positive correlation with the number of independent variables.
-The execution time of \acrshort*{cibs} strongly correlated with plan size, and moderately correlated with the number of ground operators and the number of variables of the corresponding planning task.
+A monotonic relationship is defined by a consistent directional change between the two variables: as one variable increases (or decreases), the other consistently increases (or decreases).
+A coefficient ranging from 0 to 0.3 (-0.3 to 0) suggests a weak association, while 0.4 to 0.6 (-0.4 to -0.6) indicates moderate strength.
+A coefficient between 0.7 and 1 (-0.7 to -1) signifies a strong relationship.
+Figure \ref{fig:cibs_cor} presents the correlation analysis of these variables.
+In this figure, the distribution of each variable is displayed on the diagonal.
+Below the diagonal, the bivariate scatter plots with a fitted line are shown, and the correlation values are provided above the diagonal.
+This figure illustrates that the execution time of \acrshort*{cibs} is strongly correlated with plan size, and moderately correlated with the number of ground operators and the number of variables in the corresponding planning task.
+There is no significant correlation among the other variables.

-Figure \ref{fig:cibs_size} illustrates the mean $cflex$ improvement across plan sizes ranging from 1 to 450 at intervals of 50.
-It's notable that the mean $cflex$ improvement peaks within the range of plan sizes between 300 and 350.
-On average, $cflex$ improvement gradually escalates as plan sizes increase from smaller ones to those within the 350 range.
-However, beyond the size of 350, there's a sudden and significant drop in $cflex$ improvement for larger plans.

-We compare EOG, BD, and FIBS based on their $\mathit{cflex}{-}score$ over time in Figure \ref{fig:line_plot_concurrent}.
-The $\mathit{cflex}{-}score$ is determined by multiplying the average normalized cflex by the coverage within a specified time frame.
-Here, coverage represents the proportion of plans for which the respective method has completed computation out of the total number of plans.
-EOG rapidly computes deordering, but its line begins to plateau after approximately 16 seconds, reaching an average $\mathit{cflex}{-}score$ of 0.33.
-Block deordering surpasses the EOG line around the 13-second mark and continues to ascend, reaching approximately 0.38 $\mathit{cflex}{-}score$. \acrshort*{cibs} follows a trajectory akin to block deordering but surpasses it at 13 seconds, consistently maintaining its position above the block deordering line.